 I looked outside and saw that two men had gotten out and approached my daughter while one waited in the driver seat of the car.
 My daughter, 15, was doing some of the after dinner chores.
 I had a bad feeling immediately.
 I knew it, because I was adamantly told by that gut instinct that doesn’t just hint something is wrong, but pounds your heart like a drum to get your attention, and screams it inside your head.

 I stopped for just long enough to grab my loaded Glock 19 and for the first time since purchasing it, I racked the slide and chambered a round for a reason other than target practice.
 For the first time, I did so because of another human being.
 I did so because there were 3 men out there with my child and they were bigger than both of us.
 They were undoubtedly stronger, and we were outnumbered, and I knew that there was the potential for something bad to happen.

-I stuffed the gun into the side pocket of my hoodie and hurried out.
+I stuffed the gun into the front of my jeans, pulled my hoodie over it, and hurried out.
 I asked the men brusquely, “Can I help you?”

 One was the talker.
 He was bearded, overly friendly, and ingratiating.
 The other hung back.
 He was blond, thin, and moved constantly.
 I never got a good look at the driver due to the tinted windows in the vehicle.
 But I noticed the older, beat-up vehicle had no license plate.
 Another warning sign that this was not right at all.

 The bearded one, the talker, told me that his vehicle was overheating and that they needed to come in and make a phone call.
 I said, “No, you’re not coming in.”

 He asked if they could at least have some water.